 How to get to Maria Zambrano Malaga

 Hop on the train and get off at the Maria Zambrano train station!
+From there it’s an easy walk to loads of cool places around the city – there are so many things to do in Malaga!

 Check out amazing deals for the Costa Del Sol!